 In 2000 he became Scotland’s first Virtual Writer in Residence for the Scottish Library Association.
 He was the first Writer in Residence at the Edinburgh International Book Festival (2001-03), and Poet in Residence at StAnza (St Andrews Poetry Festival) in 2005.
-With artist Hugh Bryden, he runs the art book press, Cacafuego Press.
+With artist Hugh Bryden, he ran the art book press, Cacafuego Press.
+In 2019, he was Creative Director of A Year of Conversation and has been instrumental in establishing Wild Goose Festival – Nature, Creativity, Place – in Dumfries and surroundings.
 Married with two children, he lives in Dumfries.

 Pow has travelled extensively, in Europe, Russia, North and South America and Africa.
 In 1992 he was holder of the Scottish Canadian Fellowship, based in the University of Alberta in Edmonton.
 In the same year he published In the Palace of Serpents – An Experience of Peru, describing a journey to that country via the Caribbean undertaken in 1989.
 Thanks to a Creative Scotland Award from the Scottish Arts Council in 2007, he has travelled across Europe to many (now) peripheral regions to research the project Dying Villages.

 Primarily a poet, he is the author of twelve collections of poetry, including In the Becoming: New and Selected Poems (2009) and The Well of Love (Mariscat, 2016), poems written mostly while a Robert Louis Stevenson Fellow.
 Of his previous collections, four – Rough Seas, The Moth Trap, Landscapes and Legacies and Dear Alice: Narratives of Madness – won Scottish Arts Council Book Awards.
 Sparks!
 (2005) is the record of a correspondence with Diana Hendry, each setting the other poetic challenges.